 Where Can I Make an Appointment?

-If there are no appointment times available, please check back.
+If there are no times available, please check back.
 Appointment times are added once the vaccine supply is confirmed each week.
 This assures there is enough vaccine for the number of appointments scheduled and prevents cancellations due to inadequate supply.
-There is no waiting list.

-- Provide proof of eligibility upon arrival at the clinic.
+- Provide proof of age upon arrival at the clinic.

-- After receiving your vaccine, please register for v-safe, a smartphone-based tool that provides personalized health check-ins so you can quickly tell CDC if you have any side effects or report side effects through the CDC Vaccine Adverse Event Reporting System (VAERS).
+After receiving your vaccine, please register for v-safe, a smartphone-based tool that provides personalized health check-ins so you can quickly tell CDC if you have any side effects or report side effects through the CDC Vaccine Adverse Event Reporting System (VAERS).

 The Moderna and Pfizer vaccines both require a second dose.
 The Janssen/Johnson & Johnson vaccine requires only one dose.

 Your second dose must be the same vaccine as your first dose, they are not interchangeable.
 The second dose must be administered 21 days (Pfizer vaccine) or 28 days (Moderna vaccine) after the first dose.
 Those who receive the vaccine must return to the same location to receive the second dose unless NYSDOH approves an alternative due to extenuating circumstances.

 If you received the first dose from an Onondaga County clinic you will be auto-scheduled for your second dose appointment.
 It will be at the same time as your first dose appointment on the date indicated on your vaccination card.
 You will be receiving a reminder email before your appointment with all the details.
 PLEASE NOTE: You must bring the vaccine card proving you received the first dose with you to your appointment.